AdobeDocs/campaign-standard.en/help/automating/using/recurring-push-notifications.md

 In this example, a personalized push notification is sent every first day of the month at 8 pm to the subscribers of your mobile application depending on their time zones.

-For more on how to use the **[!UICONTROL Push notification]** activity, refer [this section](../../automating/using/push-notification-delivery.md).

 To build the workflow, follow these steps:

-1. The **[!UICONTROL Scheduler]** activity allows you to start the workflow days before the start of the delivery to be able to send the notification to every subscriber at 8 pm in any given time zone:
+1. The [Scheduler](../../automating/using/scheduler.md) activity allows you to start the workflow days before the start of the delivery to be able to send the notification to every subscriber at 8 pm in any given time zone:

     * In the **[!UICONTROL Execution frequency]** field, select Monthly.
     * Select 8 pm in the **[!UICONTROL Time]** field.